harshadpitkar/hid-sp18-518/project/project-proposal.md

 ## Introduction

+The solution we will derive will further abstract attempts for portability to RESTful APIs.
+Developers are already confronted with many a lack of transparency on which cloud provider is optimal for the long-term sustainability of their application.
+Additionally, attempts to abstract cloud providers has helped yet still potentially locks you into solutions provided by Apache or communities like boto.
+Leveraging REST, we intend to introduce a standardized implementation that leverages cloud portability libraries to manage the diversity of cloud applications.
 A high-level abstract of our final concept is below.

 Table 1: Project Architecture